 Shipping containers may be placed:

-- in industrial, commercial, institutional and resource use areas such as Function Junction and Nesters Crossing subject to complying with the permitted uses, gross floor area, floor space ratio, site coverage and setback;
+- in industrial, commercial, institutional and resource use areas such as Function Junction and Nesters Crossing subject to complying with the permitted uses, site coverage and setback regulations of the applicable zoning and any development permit requirements;

 - temporarily on construction sites if a building permit has been issued and the shipping container is removed once construction is completed, stopped or the building permit expires;